dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 while there is some conflict that arises surrounding diversity, with my points above, doesn't that actually imply that diversity is a distinguishing strength of the US?
 A culture rich with diverse ideas and people is resilient against external factors.
-It is more difficult to internal or external subversion, for example.
+It is less vulnerable to internal or external subversion, for example.

 It has actually been shown that cultural dissonance drives intelligence because of the struggle to understand and interoperate